victorwmsft/office-docs-powershell/skype/skype-ps/skype/Get-CsNetworkInterSitePolicy.md

 ```

 Example 3 retrieves all network site policies that have the string Reno anywhere within the Identity value.
-The wildcard characters (*) within the value passed to the Filter parameter signify "any character or set of characters."
-In other words, the string *Reno* will match Identity values that begin with any character or characters, followed by the string Reno, followed by any character or characters.
+The wildcard characters (<em>) within the value passed to the Filter parameter signify "any character or set of characters."
+In other words, the string *Reno</em> will match Identity values that begin with any character or characters, followed by the string Reno, followed by any character or characters.